martin-brennan/martin-brennan.com/_posts/2017-01-08-fundamentals-of-flow-in-10-ish-minutes.md

 ---
-title: The Fundamentals of Flow in 10-ish Minutes
+title: The fundamentals of flow in 10-ish minutes
 date: 2017-01-08T09:30:00+10:00
 author: Martin Brennan
 layout: post